lorieri/docker-registry/README.md

 1. `s3_access_key`: string, S3 access key
 1. `s3_secret_key`: string, S3 secret key
 1. `s3_bucket`: string, S3 bucket name
-1. `s3_region`: S3 region where the bucket is located
+1. `s3_region`: S3 region where the bucket is located or 'generic' for other S3 compatible APIs
+1. `s3_host`: string, only used when s3_region is set as 'generic'
 1. `s3_encrypt`: boolean, if true, the container will be encrypted on the server-side by S3 and will be stored in an encrypted form while at rest in S3.